darkronin/R_sgf_viewer/README.md

  - only single-branch SGF files are supported.
 This means that files with variations will be accurate only up to the first variation
  - the orientation of the board may be non-standard (AA should be the upper left corner)

+Coming next:
-Coming next: support for variations
+ - support for variations
+ - faster ways to replay